 In seeking out suitable sleeping areas, you’ll need to be airside, as there is very little seating landside.
 On the airside, many seats and benches have no armrests which makes it easier to stretch out.
 While reviews are mixed, finding good sleeping nooks appears to be more a case of seek hard enough and you will find rather than there being a lack of them.
 In fact travellers’ positive reports include relaxation rooms, resting rooms, semi-secluded lounge chairs near gates, comfortable sleeping chairs behind shops near a food court, and lots of armrest-free chairs in out-of-the-way areas.
 The airport remains busy at all hours and is considered very loud at night, especially when cleaning staff are about, so make sure to bring earplugs or noise-cancelling headphones.
 Explore our guide to sleeping in Hong Kong Airport or read some traveller airport reviews for more tips.
 For uninterrupted sleep there are hotels at Terminals 1 and 2, and several others nearby that provide shuttle service.
-See Airport Hotels in the airport guide below for more info.
+See locations in the Airport Hotels section below.

 Good to Know